 What kind of paperwork do I have to complete to receive money from the State of Indiana?

 Yes.
 All grantees must submit their tax identification information.
 We request this information in our Online Grants System.
 If you are selected as a grantee, you will also provide your Tax ID on the Vendor Form for registration as a vendor of the State.
-The Vendor Form is required by the State so payment can be made via direct deposit.
-The State of Indiana no longer issues payment by paper checks.

 Am I responsible for paying taxes on the money I receive?

 Yes.
 All grantees must claim the money as income on their taxes.
 Grantees will receive tax form 1099-M (MISC) from the State of Indiana at the end of each calendar year for monies received within that calendar year.
 Because the Indiana Arts Commission's fiscal year runs from July 1 - June 30, the first and final grant payments are generally made in 2 different calendar years, which means the full grant amount may not be claimed all at once.

 Any questions regarding tax forms should be directed to the Office of the Auditor of the State at 317-232-3300.

 Foreign (outside of Indiana) Corporations